Homeschooling Worry Monster

 But, the students that excelled had something in common!

 Do you want to know what that was?
-The most common reason, for the children who were doing super well, Whether public school or home school, was parental involvement?
+The most common reason for the success of the children who were doing super well.
+Whether public school or home school, their success pivoted upon parental involvement?

 Yes! the kids that had active, concerned, loving parents did the best in all school environments.
-If they had someone encouraging them forward, most were flourishing.
+If they had someone encouraging them forward, most flourished.